Mexico kingpin 'Chapo' Guzman stages brazen jailbreak in blow to president

 “This is going to be a massive black eye for Pena Nieto’s administration,” said Mike Vigil, former head of global operations for the U.S. Drug Enforcement Administration.

 “I don’t think they took into account the cunning of Chapo Guzman and the unlimited resources he has.
-If Chapo Guzman is able to make it back to the mountainous terrain that he knows so well in the state of Sinaloa ... he may never be captured again,” Vigil said.
+If Chapo Guzman is able to make it back to the mountainous terrain that he knows so well in the state of Sinaloa ... he may never be captured again.”

 Beneath a 50-cm (20 inch) by 50-cm hole in the cell’s shower area, guards found a ladder descending some 10 meters (32 feet) into the tunnel, which was about 1.7 meters (5.6 feet) high and 70-80 centimeters (28-31 inches) wide.

-The government said 30 officials from the penitentiary were being interrogated at the unit specializing in organized crime at the Attorney General’s office.
+Rubido said 18 officials from the penitentiary were being interrogated at the unit specializing in organized crime at the Attorney General’s office.

 Outside the Altiplano lockup, and at the deserted property where Guzman surfaced, security forces barred reporters, while guards arrived for the day shift and encountered a prison in lockdown, wondering whether to stay or go home.